aai-institute/pyDVL/docs/30-data-valuation.rst

 `Utility` will wrap the `fit()` method of the model to cache its results.
-This greatly reduces computation times of Monte Carlo methods using Permutations.
-You can read more about :ref:`caching setup` in the installation guide.
+This greatly reduces computation times of Monte Carlo methods.
+Because of how caching is implemented, it is important not to reuse `Utility` objects for different datasets.
+You can read more about :ref:`caching setup` in the installation guide and the documentation of the :mod:`pydvl.utils.caching` module.

 Learning the utility
 ^^^^^^^^^^^^^^^^^^^^